What Flavor is Blue Moon Ice Cream? A Delicious Look into the Nostalgic Treat

 - Froot Loops cereal

-- Mild citrus (lemon or raspberry)
+- Light citrus (lemon or raspberry)

-- Sweetened milk or custard
+- Sweet cream or custard

 Why Is It So Hard to Pin Down the Flavor?